scimusmn/mm-0116-dance-math/README.md

 # mm-0116-dance-math
 What does half-speed feel like?
-Record your movements at different speeds to  learn about ratios kinesthetically.
+Record your movements at different speeds to  learn about ratios.

 ## Installation
 #### 1. Copy compiled project folder from SMM server to Desktop.
 * */Projects/Math Moves-SMM/Multimedia/0116 Dance Math/04_Programming/01_latest/danceMath*
 #### 2. Install [ffmpeg](https://www.ffmpeg.org/) video framework.
 1. Go to [http://ffmpegmac.net/](http://ffmpegmac.net/) and download the 64 bit binary.
 2. Unzip, then copy the *ffmpeg* file into your $PATH directory. (typically *usr/local/bin/*)
 3. Use Terminal to navigate to directory: ``` $ cd /usr/local/bin ```
 4. Install ffmpeg library: ```$ ./ffmpeg```
 #### 3. Set application to launch automatically.
 1. Drag *danceMath.app* icon into dock.
 2. Right-click *danceMath* application in dock, then select *Options > Open at Login*.